Close Menu

 Every open-world game needs fishing, and after almost 10 years, it’s finally come to Fallout 76 with its latest “Gone Fission” update.
 While the expansive game has continued to expand since its launch, it’s just been missing one element: the ability to fish.
 Sure, the fish may be loaded with rads, but hey, it’s all in the act.
 The Fallout 76: Gone Fission Update is available free for all players.
 The update brings the highly anticipated and much-requested summer pastime to the Wasteland after 21 Seasons.

-At Summer Game Fest Play Days, we got the chance to “fish” with Fallout 76 developers, Jon Rush and Bill LaCoste, about their time on the game, why people love fishing, and ultimately what players can expect when they start fishing.
+At Summer Game Fest Play Days, we “fished” with Fallout 76 developers, Jon Rush and Bill LaCoste, and discussed their time on the game, why people love fishing, and ultimately what players can expect in the Wasteland.
 This new update turns every place that players can swim into a place where they can fish.
 To fish with the Fallout 76: Gone Fission Update, players will use different bait to abide by changing weather conditions, hold onto their fishing rods, and explore to find new locations.

 Get BWT in your inbox!